liampshaw/Smil-Growth-2019/README.md

 ```
 python scripts/makeLatex.py > latex/results.tex
 xelatex latex/results.tex
 ```

-The results of the fits are then in
+The results of the fits are then in `results.pdf` in this repository.

 ## Warning